-The continuing success of the School is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+The continuing success of the school is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
 To mitigate this risk, the Governors ensure that pupil success and achievement are closely monitored and reviewed.
-The board has also focused on marketing the School in the local area and on social media to reach a wider audience.
-The School has continued to run open days virtually and hosted regular sessions with the headteacher.
+The board has also focused on marketing the school in the local area and on social media to reach a wider audience.
+The school has continued to run open days virtually and hosted regular sessions with the headteacher.

-Whilst we have seen a steady increase as the School grows, any contraction in size would have a significant financial impact.
-However, the current freeze on the Government's overall education budget, changes in funding arrangements for special educational needs and the increasing employment and premises costs mean that budgets will be increasingly tight in coming years.
+Whilst we have seen a steady increase as the school grows, any contraction in size would have a significant financial impact.
+However, the current freeze on the Government's overall education budget, changes in funding arrangements for special educational needs and the increasing employment and premises costs mean that budgets continue to be increasingly tight.